ogeeDeveloper/Diving-into-Redux/README.md

   }
   ```

-- Lastly, we will create and dispatch actions by using the dispatch() method, which is a JavaScriptobjectt that accepts a type prop that acts as a unique item identifier which is often a unique string.
+- Lastly, we will create and dispatch actions by using the dispatch() method, which is a JavaScript object that accepts a type prop that acts as a unique item identifier which is often a unique string.

 ```js
 store.dispatch({type: 'increment'})
 store.dispatch({type: 'decrement'})
 ```